 5. Go Jump Off A Cliff

 Curaçao is well known for its beautiful white sand beaches (such as Klein Knip beach – one of the best in the Caribbean), but there are also many under-the radar spots to explore.

-A favourite local pastime is cliff jumping into the sea at Playa Forti, a small beach in Westpunt.
+A favourite local pastime is cliff jumping into the blue waters at Playa Forti, a small beach in Westpunt.
 Adventurous visitors are beginning to get in on the action too.

 Access to the best ledge to jump off the 40 ft. cliff is along a narrow path behind Restaurant Playa Forti.